 According to the BBC’s website, Good Food, “Coconuts contain significant amounts of fat, but unlike other nuts, they provide fat that is mostly in the form of medium chain saturated fatty acids (MCFAs) in particular, one called lauric acid.

 Lauric acid is converted in the body into a highly beneficial compound called monolaurin, an antiviral and antibacterial that destroys a wide variety of disease causing organisms.
 It is therefore now thought that consumption of coconut milk may help protect the body from infections and viruses.”

 Coconut milk also contains bone building phosphorous and soothing magnesium, making it one of my favorite kitchen ingredients.

 To boost the nutrient-value of your smoothie, try adding maca powder or probiotics.
 You could even add additional whole-food vitamin C like acerola powder.

 Very Berry Superfood Smoothie

-- 1/2 cup coconut milk, raw milk, almond milk, or kefir (how to make coconut milk from coconut cream)
+- ½ cup coconut milk (you can sub raw milk, almond milk, or kefir – how to make coconut milk from coconut cream)

-- Potato starch, plantain flour, or green banana flour – Optional, start with 1/4 teaspoon and work up as you are able to.
-Too much can cause bloating and gas. (where to buy potato starch)
+- potato starch (you can sub plantain flour or green banana flour – Optional, start with ¼ tsp and work up as you are able to.
+Too much causes bloating and gas.)

-- Additional milk/coconut milk/almond milk, kefir, water or ice cubes as needed
+- coconut milk (sub milk/almond milk, kefir, water or ice cubes – as needed)

 - Add blackberries, raspberries, strawberries, banana, milk, and gelatin to blender.
 If desired, add optional egg yolks and additional supplements/add-ins.